-Cash and cash equivalents had a net decrease of P524.49 million mainly due to cash outflows resulting used in fixed asset additions, net additional investment in financial assets at FVTPL and FVOCI.
-The net cash outflow was partially offset by major cash inflows, particularly from results of operations, sale of investment properties and proceeds from maturity and redemption of investment in bonds.
+Cash and cash equivalents had a net decrease of P404.52 million mainly due to cash outflows resulting from in fixed asset additions and net additional investment in financial assets at FVTPL and FVOCI.
+The net cash outflow was partially offset by major cash inflows, particularly from results of operations, proceeds from maturity of investment in bonds, and net proceeds from interest-bearing loans.